 Handsex, hand jobs, fingering or whatever else kids are calling it these days 😉 doesn’t need to be thought of as an appetizer only.
 Sometimes it can be appys, dinner and dessert!
 Like with most things, step #1 is getting your hands on some great lube (along with condoms, gloves or whatever else you might need).
 While some people enjoy the friction of dry hands on dry erogenous zones (if that’s you, don’t be shy and tell your partner what you like), most people love the slippy slidey feel of lubrication.
 If you’re a cisgendered female couple, try mixing it up beyond an in-and-out motion.
 Don’t underestimate the sensitivity of the more external parts of the vulva, the booty and (obvs) the clitoris.
 Try one finger, then 2, then more, checking it with your partner as you go.
 Bringing a small toy, like the Mini into play here can feel amazing.
 You’re hands-on but with the added bonus of a little buzz.

 If your partner is a trans woman or non-binary with a penis and doesn’t enjoy the motions of a more traditional ‘hand job’, you can either manipulate them manually in new and sensitive ways or you may find that using a non-gendered sleeve adds a totally unique experience to your sexual repertoire.
 We love a sleeve-like Flex because A) it looks more like a space object than a body part and B) because rather than an up-down motion it works best with a more unique twist/ spiraling motion.
-If one or both of you is taking Estrogen, one side effect may be that erections aren’t quite what they once were but that can be a beautiful thing.
+If one or both of you is taking hormones, one side effect may be that erections aren’t quite what they once were but that can be a beautiful thing.
 A more soft penis can be held, rubbed and massaged more like a vulva might be.
 Try cupping the testicles with the penis facing up, towards the belly button and applying some pressure to the perineum while making circular pressured motions with your hand.